 Author:

 Title:

 Publisher or Producer:

 Date of Publication or Production:

 Type of Material:

 Request Initiated by:

-Contact Information

-Person making the request:
+Contact Information Person making the request:

 Telephone:

 Address:

 City:

 State:

 Zip:

 OR

 Name of Organization:

 Person making the request:

 Address:

 City:

 State:

 Zip:

 To what do you object in this material and why?
-(Please be specific: cite pages, or frames, or sections) Please return the completed form to the Dean of the Libraries' Office.
+(Please be specific: cite pages, or frames, or sections)

-t tease return the completed joint to the Dean of the Libraries Office.
+Please return the completed form to the University Librarian's Office.